a20r/falta/README.md

 # falta
-Falta is an elevated error package for Go
+Falta is a simple error package for Go